robtro/adwords-alerting/README.md

 ## Overview

-Alerting Framework on AdWords is an open source Java framework for large- scale AdWords API alerting.
+Alerting Framework on AdWords is an open source Java framework for large scale AdWords API alerting.
 It's based on the [Java AdWords API client library] (https://github.com/googleads/googleads-java-lib).
 This framework is capable of downloading AdWords report data and combining with other